-We code up to three MIPs.
+We code up to three MIPs in offline articles and online documents.
 The first actor to be coded is the most important one - not necessarily the one mentioned first.
 Crucial for the identification of the most important actor is the space that actor occupies in the document (measured in lines).
 If, for example, 60% of a document contains statements from Sigmar Gabriel and another 40% contains the opinion of Angela Merkel, Gabriel is the most important actor.
 If two actors obtain the same space, the actor who is mentioned first has to be coded first.